zoran-cuckovic/QGIS-visibility-analysis/help_qgis3.md

 Viewshed
 -------------

+This module performs a visibility calcualtion for individual points over a terrain model (in a raster grid format).
+Three output types are available:
-This module will produce a visibility map where each data point of a terrain model will be assigned a true/false value (visible/not visible).
+- Binary viewshed will produce a visibility map where each data point of a terrain model will be assigned a true/false value (visible/not visible).
+- Depth below horizon will provide the depth at which lay invisible portions of a terrain.
+The value produced by this module can be understood as the theoretical height a construction should attain in order to appear on the horizon, as visible from the chosen observer point.
+- Horizon option will trace the outer edges of a viewshed, which represents points that appear on the horizon from a chosen observer point.

 When multiple observer points are used, individual viewsheds will be combined into a cumulative viewshed model representing the number of positive results for each data point.

 ### Parameters

+- *Observer points* are vector layers created by the *Create viewpoints* routine.

+- *Combining multiple outputs*: when multiple observer points are used, individual viewsheds will be combined in a single model, either by an addition of values or by selecting lowest oh hihest values.
+Note that addition is appropriate for binary (true/false) output.
+Depth values, on the other hand, may be filtered for the highest or the lowest ones.

- -  *Earth cuvature* and *refraction*: see below.
+ -  *Earth cuvature* and *Refraction*: see below.

 Intervisibility network
 -----------------------